5 Stars Who Could Be Surprisingly Dealt at 2022 NBA Trade Deadline

 Deandre Ayton was eligible to sign a five-year, $172.5 million deal and wasn't willing to accept anything less than the max, something the Suns weren't willing to do.

 His early results (13.8 points, 11.4 rebounds, 0.6 blocks, 62.5 percent shooting in 29.8 minutes) are basically in line with Ayton's career averages, so it's unlikely Phoenix will suddenly be eager to max him out next summer, either.
-There's yet to be any trade chatter involving the 23-year old, although ESPN's Adrian Wojnarowski acknowledged Ayton is unhappy with the organization.
+There's yet to be any trade chatter involving the 23-year old, although ESPN's Adrian Wojnarowski acknowledged Ayton is unhappy with the organization:

 "Phoenix now faces an uncertain future with Ayton.
 The franchise center is unhappy with the franchise's consistent stance to his representatives that the organization simply didn't foresee him as a max player—regardless of which of his peers in the 2018 NBA draft class earned max deals this offseason, sources said."